Transient trees in C

 ’s nodes that also belong to t

-are immutable, the rest is mutable.
+immutable, the rest is mutable.

 Remember to clean up after yourself: